JRCSTU/wltp/README.rst

         * wget

-Or you can build it from the latest sources in `development mode <http://pythonhosted.org/setuptools/setuptools.html#development-mode>`_
+Alternatively you can build it from the latest sources in `development mode <http://pythonhosted.org/setuptools/setuptools.html#development-mode>`_
 (assuming you have a working installation of `git <http://git-scm.com/>`_):

 .. code-block:: console